Timothy A. Gonsalves: Institution Building: Founding Director, IIT Mandi

 Prof. Gonsalves took charge as the first full-time Director of IIT Mandi in January 2010.
-Under his leadership, IIT Mandi has grown to from an Institute with only 97 students in 2009 to one with 1655 students (2019–20) and has graduated over 1500 alumni.
-It has a vibrant research culture, with 125 faculty who have brought in external research funding to the tune of Rs.
-110 Cr. among others.
+Under his leadership, IIT Mandi grew from an Institute with only 97 students in 2009 to one with 1655 students (2019–20) that has graduated over 1500 alumni.
+It has a vibrant research culture, with 125 faculty.
+As of 2020, the Institute had brought in external research funding to the tune of Rs.
+110 Cr.

-From a green-field project initiated in 2009, IIT Mandi today has 1.4 lakh sq. mt. constructed space with residential, academic and recreational facilities at par with the best higher education institutions in the world.
+From a green-field project initiated in 2009, IIT Mandi has 1.4 lakh sq. mt. constructed space with residential, academic and recreational facilities at par with the best higher education institutions in India.

 In the National Framework Institute Ranking of the Government of India (2019), IIT Mandi was ranked 20th among engineering colleges in India, and best Institute among all categories in Himachal Pradesh.
 In the ARIIA 2020 it was ranked 7th in a nationwide survey.
-Within a decade of its establishment, IIT Mandi has earned praise, including from the Indian Vice-President, and the Governor and Chief Minister of Himachal Pradesh, for establishing its unique identity in the education map of the country.
+Within a decade of its establishment, IIT Mandi earned praise, including from the Indian Vice-President, and the Governor and Chief Minister of Himachal Pradesh, for establishing its unique identity in the education map of the country.

 Prof. Gonsalves was instrumental in setting up IIT Mandi Catalyst, the first technology business incubator in Himachal Pradesh, in 2016.
-He also serves as the Chairman of its Board of Governors.
-Catalyst has helped over 75 startups since 2017, and is changing both the industry profile and entrepreneurial mindset in Himachal Pradesh.
-So far, Catalyst has secured external funding of Rs.
+He served as the Chairman of its Board of Governors.
+Catalyst has helped over 370 startups since 2017, and is changing both the industry profile and entrepreneurial mindset in Himachal Pradesh.
+As of June 2020, Catalyst had secured external funding of Rs.
 24 Cr from various funding agencies.

 In 2019, IIT Mandi became the first IIT to introduce a B. Tech. programme in Data Science.
 Prof. Gonsalves has mentored other educational institutes in Himachal Pradesh by serving on their board.
-He has served as the Vice-Chairman of the State Higher Education Council, Himachal Pradesh (2014 – 2017), and as the Chairman, Board of Governors, Jawaharlal Nehru Government Engineering College, Sundernagar, Himachal Pradesh (2012 – 2017).
+He has served as the Vice-Chairman of the State Higher Education Council, Himachal Pradesh (2014 – 2017), and as Chairman of the Board of Governors for Jawaharlal Nehru Government Engineering College (2012 – 2017).

-Prof. Gonsalves has been appointed the National Project Coordinator for FarmerZone, a project that harnesses artificial intelligence for crop management advisories to small and medium farmers, initially helping over 1000 potato farmers in Punjab, Uttar Pradesh and Himachal Pradesh.
-This prestigious project is funded to the tune of Rs.
-9.7 cr (2018-2021) by the Department of Biotechnology, Government of India.
+Prof. Gonsalves was appointed the National Project Coordinator for FarmerZone, a project that harnesses artificial intelligence for crop management advisories to small and medium farmers, initially helping over 1000 potato farmers in Punjab, Uttar Pradesh and Himachal Pradesh.
+This prestigious project was funded to the tune of Rs.
+9.7 cr (2018-2021) by the Indian Department of Biotechnology.
 Another example of IIT Mandi achieving national leadership during his tenure: in 2018 IIT Mandi was nominated as the nodal institution for Germany in the nationwide SPARC (international researchers’ mobility) programme of Ministry of Human Resource Development.

-In keeping with IIT Mandi’s vision to bridge the gap between academia and the local community, Prof. Gonsalves initiated ‘Prayas’, a citizen’s forum with residents and administrators in Mandi town, and serves as its Chairman.
+In keeping with IIT Mandi’s vision to bridge the gap between academia and the local community, Prof. Gonsalves initiated ‘Prayas’, a citizen’s forum with residents and administrators in Mandi town, and served as its Chairman.